 Each year, in Bucharest, there’s an event a lot of advertising & PR agencies are waiting for.
-This year has been the first year when also the PR companies were allowed to participate and participate they did, indeed!
+This year has been the first year when the PR companies were allowed to participate and participate, indeed!
 On the 15th of May, it happened again, also in Bucharest.

-Although I have not been so active in participating in events lately, this one I couldn’t stay away from.
-As usual, for the readers who know my covering style in events, I will present you in a step-by-step critical analysis of what my impressions were, what and where happened.
+Although I have not been so active in participating in events lately, I couldn’t stay away from this one.
+As usual, for the readers who know my covering style on public events, I will present you with a step-by-step critical analysis of my impressions, what, and where it happened.

 [Later edit in 2020: I removed the broken links.
-This offered me a pretty good perspective about which of the initiatives existent back then survived after 8 years]
+This offered me a pretty good perspective about which of the initiatives that existed back then survived after 8 years]

 Basic stuff… or something like it :)

 1. Energiea.
 I don’t know what it is.
-I didn’t have a link.
+Unfortunately, I didn’t have a link.
 Too bad.
 Next!